 How will this project affect my electric bill?

 The Massachusetts Department of Energy Resources calculated that, over the life of the project Mayflower Wind will provide an average of 2.4 cents per kWh of savings to Massachusetts ratepayers (over $2 billion in savings).
+Due to newly enacted federal investment tax credits, customers of Massachusetts utilities can expect to save an additional half a billion dollars.
 Wind power stabilizes consumers’ electricity rates.
 Due to its lack of fuel cost, wind power protects consumers from volatility in the price of natural gas by offering a fixed low price over 20 years.

 How will the project benefit Falmouth?

 Falmouth will benefit from hosting a major clean energy infrastructure project through additional revenue, local construction jobs, and business activity.
 A Host Community Agreement is an essential tool for providing revenue to the Town with payments during operations.
 Payments may support local-driven initiatives, such as coastal resiliency, energy efficiency, and other priorities, as determined by the Town.
 Construction of the landfall, underground cabling, and onshore substation will create demand for a variety of qualified contractors and local retail businesses.

 Mayflower Wind looks forward to being a long-term member of the Falmouth community and an active participant in activities such as local school STEM, renewable energy education programs, and workforce training.

 Over 10,000 jobs in Massachusetts throughout the life of the project.
 The project has committed to ensure that at least 75% of all operations and maintenance jobs are from the local workforce.

 What is the project’s overall economic impact in Massachusetts?